michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

   cat(paste("Nr. of new dosimeter readings added to staffdose:", unique_dos_readings_added, "\n"))

   # checking if read in data is in database
-    # check how many rows of stage are exisiting in staffdose
+    # check how many rows of stage are existing in staffdose
   intersect_stage_staffdose <- dbGetQuery(con,
                                           "SELECT report_uid, person_uid, dosimeter_placement FROM stage
                                           INTERSECT